joobaloo/EcosystemAssembly/TradeOff/README.md

 # TradeOff package
 Starting a new project on how trade-offs effect ecosystem assembly.
-Including work on how immgration effects carbon use efficiency.
+Including work on how immgration effects energy use efficiency.

 ## Installing the TradeOff packaged in Julia
 1. Enter Pkg mode in Julia and run "activate . "